 Yes, if you did not receive the additional $500 per qualifying child in your first stimulus check or the additional $600 per qualifying child in your second stimulus check, you can claim the additional stimulus amounts in the form of a Recovery Rebate Credit on your 2020 tax return.
 If you did not receive the additional $1,400 per qualifying in your third stimulus check, you can claim the additional stimulus amounts in the form of a Recovery Rebate Credit on your 2021 tax return (filed in 2022).

 TurboTax Has You Covered

 Don’t worry about knowing these tax provisions.
 TurboTax has COVID-19 specific guidance to help you with impacts that happened this year and through coronavirus relief.
 TurboTax will ask you upfront if you received a stimulus payment and help you claim the Recovery Rebate Credit and other tax deductions and credits you’re eligible for based on your entries.

-If you have questions, you can connect live via one-way video to a TurboTax Live CPA or tax expert with an average 12 years experience and get your tax questions answered.
-TurboTax Live CPAs and tax experts are available in English and Spanish, year round and can also review, sign, and file your tax return or you can fully hand over your taxes with TurboTax Live Full Service.
+If you have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average 12 years experience and get your tax questions answered.
+TurboTax Live tax experts are available in English and Spanish, year round and can also review, sign, and file your tax return or you can fully hand over your taxes with TurboTax Live Full Service.
 All from the comfort of your home.

 TurboTax will continue to keep you updated on coronavirus relief as more details and guidance come out.
 Be sure to check back with the TurboTax Blog and our TurboTax Coronavirus Tax Center for the latest information.